LucBennett/BetterUnsubscribe/readme.md

 1. Open **Thunderbird**.
 2. Go to **Menu** (hamburger icon) -> **Add-ons and Themes**.
 3. Click on **Tools for Add-ons** (gear icon) -> **Install Add-on From File**.
-4. Select `BetterUnsubscribe.xpi` from the `build` directory and add it to Thunderbird.
+4. Select `BetterUnsubscribe.xpi` to add it to Thunderbird.

 ## Warning